-The Group measures loss allowances at an amount equal to lifetime ECLs, except for the following, which are measured at 12-month ECLs:
+The Group measures loss allowances at an amount equal to lifetime ECLs, except for the following, which are measured at 12-month FCLs:

-- debt securities that are determined to have low credit risk at the reporting date; - other debt securities and bank balances for which credit risk (i.e. the risk of default occurring over the expected life of the financial instrument) has not increased significantly since initial recognition; and - credit card receivables, measured at amortized cost.
+- debt securities that are determined to have low credit risk at the reporting date; - other debt securities and bank balances for which credit risk (i.e. the risk of default occurring over the expected life of the financial instrument) has not increased significantly since initial recognition; and - trade receivables, other than credit card receivables, measured at amortized cost.